2tracks/UCFDMilestoneProject/README.md

 ## Deployment

-I developed the Resume website with [Gitpod](https://gitpod.io/workspaces/) which made the deployment to [GitHub](https://github.com) very easy.
+I developed the Resume website on [Gitpod](https://gitpod.io/workspaces/) which made the deployment to [GitHub](https://github.com) very easy.
 With [Gitpod](https://gitpod.io/workspaces/) you have to make a [GitHub](https://github.com) repository and you can deploy it by using `git push`.
 On [GitHub](https://github.com/) you can use `GitHub pages` by choosing settings and then GitHub Pages and the Branch you would like to publish